-First Year Community Engaged Learning (CEL) is a graduation requirement that brings the College’s values to life, and introduces students to the culture of the campus.
-All First Year students are required to spend a minimum of eight hours addressing one of the unmet needs of the local or regional community.
-The CELR Center organizes the CEL program at the College, and the First-year CEL Coordinator works with all First Year students to complete the graduation requirement.
+First Year Community Engaged Learning (FYCEL) is a graduation requirement that brings the College’s values to life, and introduces students to the culture of the campus and community.
+First Year students will complete their FYCEL requirement by taking the course IDS103, which is a two-week course that consists of three in-class sessions and one half day of service that addresses one of the unmet needs of the local or regional community.

-All First Year students, regardless of their track, are enrolled in a non-credit course (IDS 103/First Year Community Engaged Learning) that appears on their transcripts.
-They receive a passing grade from the First-year CEL Coordinator for completing all of the requirements, which includes, among other things, completing a post-survey.
-To manage student participation, all First Year students are also entered into their own individual Canvas community, one for each FSP CEL project or co-curricular CEL Day.
-This allows CEL staff and student leaders to communicate directly with the students and faculty and post important items, such as assessment tools.
+All First Year students are enrolled in the non-credit course IDS103 that appears on their transcripts to complete the FYCEL graduation requirement.
+CEL staff enroll students in PAWS during drop add week in the fall or spring semester of their first year.
+To manage student participation, all First Year students are also entered into their own individual Canvas community, one for each FYCEL Experience.
+This allows CEL staff to communicate directly with the students and faculty and post important items, such as assessment tools.

 “I had a great time.
 I really enjoyed interacting with the kids and I will definitely look into further volunteering opportunities.”